Your breasts go through many changes during life, including puberty, menstruation, having a baby and the natural aging process.

 • Pulling in of the nipple or skin of the breasts

-• Change in nipple – scaly sore, rash, itchy
+• Change in the nipple – scaly sore, rash, itchy

 • Nipple discharge, especially if bloody, nonspontaneous (happens without squeezing), persistent and one-sided.
 Many nipple discharges that can be squeezed out which appear watery, greenish/yellow, brown, grey or milky can be normal.
 However, any discharge should not be ignored and you should see your doctor for evaluation and to receive a diagnosis.